Jinan East railway station

 Jinan East railway station (济南东站 (Jǐnándōng zhàn)) is a high-speed railway station in Licheng District, Jinan, the capital of Shandong province, China.
 The station is located on the east-west Jinan–Qingdao high-speed railway.

 It is the third major station in Jinan, following Jinan railway station and Jinan West railway station.

 History

 The station opened on 26 December 2018 with the Jinan–Qingdao high-speed railway.

 Future development

 It will be served by Jinan–Zaozhuang high-speed railway in 2027.

 Metro station

-It is served by a station on Line 3 of the Jinan Metro.
+It is served by a station on Line 3, Line 6 and Jiyang Line of the Jinan Metro.